TommyMart/Data_Visualisation_API/readme.md

 **Secure Account Creation and Event Access:**

-Problem: Users need a secure way to create accounts and manage their personal information while accessing events and ticketing options.
+Problem: Users need a secure way to create accounts and manage their personal information while accessing events and ticketing options. <br>
 Solution: The app allows users to create private, secure accounts protected by hashed passwords using the bcrypt library.
 Users can log in with their credentials, and a JWT token is issued for secure session management.
 This token verifies the user's identity for all interactions, ensuring data integrity and privacy.

 **Event Communication and Engagement:**

-Problem: Users need a platform to discuss events, gauge interest, and communicate with friends.
+Problem: Users need a platform to discuss events, gauge interest, and communicate with friends.<br>
 Solution: Users can post about events, and friends can comment and like these posts, facilitating communication and interest gauging.
 Additionally, a private messaging feature allows friends to discuss event details securely.

 **Integrated Ticketing and Seating Management:**

-Problem: Users want to purchase tickets and select seats, often wanting to sit together but pay separately.
+Problem: Users want to purchase tickets and select seats, often wanting to sit together but pay separately.<br>
 Solution: The app provides ticketing and seating options, allowing users to select seats next to their friends while handling payments individually.
 An invoice linked to the payee is issued, streamlining the process.

 **Event Creation and Sharing:**

-Problem: Users need a way to create events, manage ticketing, and share events with a broader audience.
+Problem: Users need a way to create events, manage ticketing, and share events with a broader audience.<br>
 Solution: Users can create events with ticketing and seating options and share these events with their friends through posts.
 Friends can further share the posts, increasing event exposure.
 The app supports both small and large-scale events, making it versatile for various event types.

 **Revenue Generation through Recommendations:**

-Problem: Users often need assistance planning additional aspects of their event experience, such as dining and transportation.
+Problem: Users often need assistance planning additional aspects of their event experience, such as dining and transportation.<br>
 Solution: The app suggests related expenses and services, such as nearby restaurants, transportation options, and other activities.
 For instance, if a user is attending a concert, the app might recommend a highly-rated restaurant nearby and arrange a taxi or Uber if needed.

 **User-Friendly Search and Interaction:**

-Problem: Users need an efficient way to find friends and events without needing exact spellings.
+Problem: Users need an efficient way to find friends and events without needing exact spellings.<br>
 Solution: The app allows partial string searches, returning results that include any part of the search input.
 For example, searching for 'my' would return 'Tommy', 'Amy', 'Sammy', etc.

 **Comprehensive Data Management:**

-Problem: Users and admins need to manage various data types related to events, posts, comments, and more.
+Problem: Users and admins need to manage various data types related to events, posts, comments, and more.<br>
 Solution: Users can create, view, update, and delete data they have created, with admins having full authorization to manage the app's data.
 Data validation ensures that the correct information is stored, such as validating email formats and password strength.

 **Seating Section and Ticket Limits:**

-Problem: Users need to choose specific seating sections and ensure ticket limits are enforced.
+Problem: Users need to choose specific seating sections and ensure ticket limits are enforced.<br>
 Solution: The app provides different seating sections (General Admission, Section C, B, A, VIP) and enforces limits on ticket sales per section.
 A CLI function allows checking the total tickets sold for an event.

 This comprehensive application effectively addresses the needs of users looking to manage events, communicate with friends, and handle ticketing in a secure and user-friendly manner.
 Furthermore, not all functionalities mentioned in the above solutions will be implemented in the initial API route design due on the 28th of July.
 These include the AI suggestions, seat number selection, dynamic total cost invoices, and private messaging.